Skip to content

 What would it take to come to a resolution – even if that resolution is to respect each others differences?

 You may never be best friends and that’s ok but surely it’s in your best interest to have the best relationship with this person that you are able to have.
-I’m not suggesting compromising on your values or your boundaries but rather, find a way to be in a relationship without destructive conflicting behavior.
+I’m not suggesting compromising on your values or your boundaries but rather, find a way to be in a relationship without destructive conflicting behaviour, lessening workplace conflict where you can.

 Are you willing to make an honest gesture towards creating a new story between you and this other person in conflict?
 If so, I invite you to try some of the steps above so that you can unwind the story of resentment and anger or whatever emotion fuels your current behaviour – whereby enabling you to cooperatively construct a new way of interacting…and a new story or narrative together.